Introduction

 Implementation process

-- Created project templates for common web design workflows
+- Created project templates for her common web design workflows, which saved time on setup for new projects.

-- Set up client-specific boards for easy access and updates
+- Set up client-specific boards within Asana for each project, making it easy for her clients to access and stay updated on their project’s progress.

 Results

-- Improved client satisfaction through transparent progress tracking
+- Improved client satisfaction due to transparent and accessible progress tracking.

 Key takeaway